junxit/us-congress-bills-109/metadata.md

 - 2005-06-17 — Introduced in House
 - 2005-06-17 — Introduced in House
 - 2005-06-17 — Referred to the House Committee on the Judiciary.
+- 2005-06-29 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2005-07-01 — Subcommittee Hearings Held.
+- 2005-07-08 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2005-07-14 — Committee Consideration and Mark-up Session Held.
+- 2006-07-12 — Committee Consideration and Mark-up Session Held.
+- 2006-07-12 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-07-20 — Mr. King (IA) asked unanimous consent that the Committee on Judiciary have until midnight on July 21 to file a report on H.R.
+2965.
+Agreed to without objection.
+- 2006-07-21 — Placed on the Union Calendar, Calendar No. 342.
+- 2006-07-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-591.
+- 2006-07-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-591.